DeeptiKannan/APPLICATION-OF-ML-ALGORITHM-ON-Object-Oriented-SOFTWARE-TESTING/README.md

 Using Decision Tree

 Decision trees are used in software testing for feature extraction, labeling, data collection and preparation, model training, model evaluation, model testing, and result analysis.
-They provide a transparent and interpretable way to model the decision-making process based on features and labels, helping to identify patterns and make accurate predictions for new test case
+They provide a transparent and interpretable way to model the decision-making process based on features and labels, helping to identify patterns and make accurate predictions for new test cases.

 Finding:

 The code demonstrates how object-oriented concepts can be applied to software testing with decision trees, making the testing process more modular, reusable, and maintainable.
 The code still uses object-oriented concepts, such as encapsulation and abstraction.

 Using Bayesian Network